MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/move-sharepoint-between-geo-locations.md

 This will return *Success* if the site is ready to be moved or *Fail* if any of blocked conditions are present.

-## Start a Cross-Geo Sites Move (non-O3565 group connected site)
+## Start a SharePoint site geo move for a site with no associated Office 365 Group

 To start the site move, run:

 `Start-SPOSiteContentMove -SourceSiteUrl <siteURL> -DestinationDataLocation <DestinationDataLocation>`

-To schedule a Cross-Geo Site Move for a later time, use one of the following parameters:
+To schedule a SharePoint site geo move for a later time, use one of the following parameters:
 - `PreferredMoveBeginDate` – The move will likely begin at this specified time.
 - `PreferredMoveEndDate` – The move will likely be completed by this specified time, on a best effort basis.

 Time must be specified in Coordinated Universal Time (UTC) for both parameters.

-## Start Cross-Geo Sites Move for an O365 Group Connected site
+## Start a SharePoint site geo move for an Office 365 Group-connected site

-To move an O365 group connected site, the global administrator must first change the Preferred Data Location (PDL) attribute for the site.
+To move an Office 365 Group-connected site, the global administrator must first change the Preferred Data Location (PDL) attribute for the Office 365 Group.

-To set the PDL for a group:
+To set the PDL for an Office 365 Group:

 ```PowerShell
 Set-SPOUnifiedGroup -PreferredDataLocation <PDL> -GroupAlias <GroupAlias>
 Get-SPOUnifiedGroup -GroupAlias <GroupAlias>
 ```

-To start the move, run:
+Once you have updated the PDL, you can start the site move:

 ```PowerShell
 Start-SPOUnifiedGroupMove -GroupAlias <GroupAlias> -DestinationDataLocation <DestinationDataLocation>
 ```

+## Scheduling a move for a future date

-To schedule a Cross-Geo Site Move for a later time, use one of the following parameters:
+To schedule a SharePoint site geo move for a later time, use one of the following parameters:
 - `PreferredMoveBeginDate` – The move will likely begin at this specified time.
 - `PreferredMoveEndDate` – The move will likely be completed by this specified time, on a best effort basis.